dekuNukem/daytripper/mysterious_glitch.md

 ### Try Fixing It Yourself

-* First disassemble the TX to bare circuit board
+* [Follow this guide in reverse](https://github.com/dekuNukem/daytripper/blob/master/assembly_guide.md) and disassemble the TX to bare circuit board.

 * Hold it like the above photos, check the gap and see if battery is touching the board